riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_longjump_extension.rst

 - enabled with -Wl,--enjal16
 - save 1.05% of Hiawei IoT code size

-However, I don't recommend implementing them in the RISC-V extension as 96% of IoT cases are covered by ``JAL8``.
-The additional range achieved by ``JAL16`` and the choice of excluding the link with ``J16`` make up the other 4%. ``J8`` takes 1/4 of the encoding space of ``JAL16/J16`` so the cost/benefit is much higher.
+However, I don't recommend implementing them in the RISC-V extension as 96% of IoT cases are covered by ``JAL8`` i.e. the target of the jump is within ±8Mbyte.
+The additional range achieved by ``JAL16``and the choice of excluding the link with ``J16`` make up the other 4%.
+``JAL8`` takes 1/4 of the encoding space of ``JAL16/J16`` so the cost/benefit is much higher.
-Of course, this is memory map dependant.
+Of course, the benefit is memory map dependant.

 Opcode Assignment
 -----------------